andreibondarev/web_server/README.md

-I had to create simple webserver without any Ruby-external libraries that accomplish the following things:
+I had to create simple webserver without any external to Ruby libraries that accomplish the following things: